-Student may petition the Associate Dean of Graduate Program for an exception to this policy.
-Please work with your academic advisor for more information.
+Students may petition the Associate Dean of Graduate Program for an exception to this policy if they are pursuing a specialization designed by Foster.
+Please speak with your academic advisor for more information.

 Additionally, Student are limited to taking 12 credit hours of 579 courses in one subject area (ex.
 Fin 579).